Diamondbacks' David Peralta: Clubs ninth homer Wednesday

 Peralta went 3-for-5 with a double, a home run and two RBI in Wednesday's extra-inning loss to the Reds.

 The homer was his ninth of the season, and Peralta is now hitting .375 (12-for-32) over the course of an eight-game hitting streak with a home run, a stolen base, four runs and five RBI.
-There's no timetable yet for Yasmany Tomas' return from a groin strain, but he seems unlikely to dislodge Peralta from the starting lineup given the 29-year-old's current form.
+With the newly acquired J.D.
+Martinez making his Diamondbacks debut Wednesday, manager Torey Lovullo reconfigured the lineup, bumping Peralta from the two hole to the leadoff spot as he and A.J.
+Pollock swapped places.
+Peralta's performance Wednesday certainly seemed to validate the switch, so he should continue to receive more opportunities atop the lineup.

 More News